Statistics Explained

 Estimated trends in fish stock biomass

-The long-term evaluation of the indicator for estimated trends in fish stock biomass for the period 2005 to 2020 shows significant progress towards the SD objectives.
-The short-term evaluation for the period 2015 to 2020 also shows significant progress towards the SD objectives.
+The long-term evaluation of the indicator for estimated trends in fish stock biomass for the period 2006 to 2021 shows no progress towards nor movement away from the SD objectives.
+The short-term evaluation for the period 2016 to 2021 shows moderate progress towards the SD objectives.

 Source: Joint Research Centre (JRC) — Scientific, Technical and Economic Committee for Fisheries (STECF), Eurostat (sdg_14_21)